darkrenaissance/darkfi/doc/src/architecture/smart_contracts.md

 However for verification to work, the ZK proofs also need corresponding public values, and the signatures need the public keys.
 We do this by exporting these values.
-(TODO: link the code where this happens)
+For example: https://github.com/darkrenaissance/darkfi/blob/6cddfac05f0d61f3a0f077082f87282d3df72f70/src/contract/dao/src/entrypoint.rs#L487-L488

 These methods export the required values needed for the ZK proofs and signature verification from the actual call data itself.